claassen/jlinq/README.md

 **sum/avg/min/max**

-It necessary to use the numeric version of `query`: `queryn` in order to perform numerical aggregation functions.
-Alternatively and already non-numeric query object can be converted into a numeric query object using `mapn`.
-Numeric aggregation functions always return a `double`.
+It necessary to use a numeric version of `query`: `queryn` or 'queryd' in order to perform numerical aggregation functions.
+Alternatively an already non-numeric query object can be converted into a numeric query object using `mapn` or `mapd`. `queryn` and `mapn` operate using double values, while `queryd` and `mapd` operate using `BigDecimal` values.

 ```java
 double sum = queryn(Arrays.asList(1, 2, 3)).sum();